indranildchandra/cursor-usage-vscode-extension/implementation-plan-docs/feature1-daily-usage-notification.md

 # **Feature Implementation Plan: Daily Usage Notification**

+## **NOTICE: This Document is Superseded**

+**This original implementation plan has been superseded by the more comprehensive fault tolerance and caching implementation documented in:**

+- `implementation-plan-docs/fault-tolerance-and-caching-spec.md` - Core implementation specification
+- `implementation-plan-docs/comprehensive-test-cases.md` - Complete test coverage documentation

+The actual implementation evolved significantly beyond this original plan to include retry mechanisms, caching, enhanced error handling, and status bar timestamp features.

+---

 ## **1. Introduction**

-This document outlines the plan to implement a new feature in the `cursor-usage-vscode-extension`.
+This document outlines the **original** plan to implement a new feature in the `cursor-usage-vscode-extension`.
 The feature will provide users with a daily notification displaying their current Cursor usage statistics --> and display the exact message that they see in the Status Bar.

 This final plan incorporates a robust delivery logic: